Revealing electron-ytterbium interactions through Rydberg molecular spectroscopy: Results

 \subsection{Extracted scattering phase shifts}

 With the phase shifts calculated from this second fit, the agreement between experiment and theory shown in Fig.~\ref{fig:overview_all_states} is excellent.
 The only experimentally observed states completely missed by the model are the very sensitive threshold states for $n=31$, 33, and 36.
 All other levels agree to within 10\% relative error in the binding energy.
 From this we conclude a high level of confidence in the fit parameters of the model potential and the resulting energy-dependent phase shifts shown in Figure~\ref{fig:phase_shifts}.
-The two $p$-wave shape resonances are apparent: the $p_{1/2}$ resonance lies at $\SI{24.4}{\milli\eV}$, consistent with the value of $\SI{20\pm10}{\milli\eV}$ predicted in Ref.~\cite{dzuba1998low}, and the broader $p_{3/2}$ resonance lies at $\SI{56.7}{\milli\eV}$.
+The two $p$-wave shape resonances are apparent: the $p_{1/2}$ resonance lies at $\SI{23.7}{\milli\eV}$, consistent with the value of $\SI{20\pm10}{\milli\eV}$ predicted in Ref.~\cite{dzuba1998low}, and the broader $p_{3/2}$ resonance lies at $\SI{53.5}{\milli\eV}$.
 This fine-structure splitting of $\SI{30}{\milli\eV}$ is approximately half the separation reported previously~\cite{dzuba1994correlation}.
-The zero-energy $s$-wave scattering length is determined to be $a_s(0)=\num{-7.5}\,a_0$.
-The fitted value for the polarizability, $\alpha=\num[separate-uncertainty=false]{141.2\pm0.05}$, agrees with the recommended value computed in Ref.~\cite{dzuba2010dynamic}, although our estimated uncertainty is an order of magnitude smaller.
-The Ramsauer-Townsend zero predicted from our fit results lies at $\SI{56}{\milli\eV}$.
-As our vibrational assignment requires the existence of a shape resonance in both $p_j$ channels, we conclude that Yb$^-$ does not exist.
+We estimate the uncertainties in the resonance positions to be approximately \SI{0.5}{\milli\eV} for the $p_{1/2}$ resonance and \SI{20}{\milli\eV} for the $p_{3/2}$ resonance.
+These estimates are obtained by initializing the fitting procedure from a range of starting parameters to explore alternative local minima in the optimization landscape.
+Among the solutions that yield comparably good agreement between experiment and theory for the butterfly states, we observe a corresponding spread in the extracted $p$-wave resonance positions, which we take as a measure of the uncertainty.